SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 - the ``content replayer`` which is in charge of filling the object storage.

-Examples of docker deploy files and configuration files are provided in the :file:`graph-replayer.yml` deploy file for replayer services using configuration from yaml files in :file:`conf/graph-replayer.yml`.
+The examples docker deploy file ``mirror.yml`` already define these 2 services, but they are not deployed by default (their ``replicas`` is set to 0).
+This allows to first deploy core components and check they are properly started and running.

+To start the replayers, first their configuration files need to be adjusted to your setup.

-Copy these example files as plain yaml ones then modify them to replace the XXX markers with proper values (also make sure the kafka server list is up to date).
+Edit the provided example files ``conf/graph-replayer.yml`` and ``conf/content-replayer.yml`` to modify fields with an XXX markers with proper values (also make sure the kafka server list is up to date).
 The parameters to check/update are:

 - ``journal_client.brokers``: list of kafka brokers.
 - ``journal_client.group_id``: unique identifier for this mirroring session;